dome9/terraform-provider-dome9/website/docs/r/ruleset.html.markdown

 page_title: "Check Point CloudGuard Dome9: dome9_ruleset"
 sidebar_current: "docs-resource-dome9-ruleset"
 description: |-
-  Create rule set in Dome9
+  Create ruleset in Dome9
 ---

 # dome9_ruleset

-This resource is used to create and manage rule sets in Dome9.
-Rule sets are a bundle of compliance rules.
+This resource is used to create and manage rulesets in Dome9.
+Rulesets are sets of compliance rules.

 ## Example Usage